- Program Areas

 Determining Source Attenuation History to Support Closure by Natural Attenuation

-This project will help break the logjam of DoD sites where natural attenuation has been proposed but not accepted by regulators due to concerns that the source is not being treated fast enough.
+This project will help at DoD sites where natural attenuation has been proposed, but not accepted by regulators due to concerns that the source is not being treated fast enough.
 A long-term source history from the beginning of releases at a site to present time can help confirm the site conceptual model that shows attenuation is a significant process for both the source and the plume, and it generates data that are well-suited for predicting future attenuation trends.
 This approach has the potential to eliminate source removal as a necessary step at some sites prior to adopting natural attenuation as a long-term remedy, which reduces the complexity of remedy selection and accelerates implementation.
-This project will address sites where chlorinated solvents have impacted soil and groundwater, but it also has potential applicability at sites where other constituents of concern are present, such as fuels, MTBE, perchlorate, and explosives.
-(Anticipated Project Completion - 2012)

 Points of Contact